dailydotdev/docs/docs/for-content-creators/content-guidelines.md

 ❌ Content from sources that were not active in the past three months or more.

+❌ Content that uses clickbait titles or persuasive tactics primarily aimed at getting people to click on it without delivering substantial value or relevant information.

 ❌ Content from sources that don't provide an RSS feed or Atom feed available for public use.

 ❌ Content about politically-oriented topics.